bsclifton/w126.net/_posts/2019-10-23-inspection.md

 ### First look
 I brought the car over to my friend Bud's shop (MB Motors) in Phoenix and we looked over it together.
 Given the purchase price ($8,500) and the problems noted, it's fair to say I didn't score a deal.
-But this is a classic and is has the exact options I want (last model year, great color, rear roller blind, no ASR, AMG 3 piece wheels).
+But this is a classic and is has the exact options I want (last model year, great color, rear roller blind, no ASR, AMG 3-piece wheels).

 Bud got the oil changed, replaced fuses, and replaced all the belts.
 If you don't have a record of when a maintenance item was done and it's fairly cheap to do, I always think it's a good idea to address.
 He also fixed problem with the door/trunk actuators that had weird behavior and replaced the fuel pump relay which